Table of Contents

-The amendments, if passed, would require crypto custody service providers or companies who hold client digital assets to maintain registration and to keep those assets segregated and held in accounts that would protect them from potential insolvency.
+The amendments, if passed, would require crypto custody service providers, crypto custodians, or companies who hold client digital assets to maintain registration and to keep those assets segregated and held in accounts that would protect them from potential insolvency.

 The real impact here is how smaller crypto firms may not have the resources to meet the new regulatory requirements.
 This extends to institutions that want to expand into crypto custody and even global custodians who want to enter the US market.
 It may potentially limit the interaction between US clients and international companies.